-Goal: Students will demonstrate knowledge of both the Societies and Institutions Over Time (SIT) and the Scientific Study of Human Behavior (SSHB).
+Goal: Students will demonstrate knowledge of Societies and Institutions Over Time (SIT) and the Scientific Study of Human Behavior (SSHB).

-- Students will identify the major concepts of a social science discipline and demonstrate critical thinking in their application. - Students will demonstrate an understanding of how a social science discipline describes, analyzes, and explains social change or human behavior.

-• Students will demonstrate an awareness of how people's experiences and perspectives are shaped by sex, gender, ethnicity, class, age, race, culture and other factors.
+- Students will identify and apply social science theories and concepts to behavioral or societal issues.
+(SIT & SSHB) - Students will explain how a social science discipline describes and analyzes social change or human behavior. - Students will describe how people's experiences and perspectives are shaped by sex, gender, ethnicity, class, age, race, culture and other factors.